dariusniculescu/fridgy-app/README.md

 ## System Logic: How it Works

-1. **Selection**: Users interact with the React interface to pick ingredients from their digital inventory.
+1. **Selection**: Users pick ingredients from the React interface.
-2. **API Request**: The frontend sends the selected data to the Spring Boot Controller via Axios.
+2. **API Request**: Data is sent to the Spring Boot Controller via Fetch API.
-3. **AI Integration**: The Service layer constructs a specific prompt and calls the OpenAI API to generate a structured, high-quality recipe.
+3. **AI Integration**: The Service layer calls the OpenAI API to generate a recipe.
-4. **Persistence & Analytics**: The generated recipe is stored in MySQL, and the Admin Dashboard is updated in real-time with usage statistics.
+4. **Persistence**: Data is saved in MySQL, and the Admin Dashboard updates statistics.

 ---